gramineproject/graphene/Documentation/building.rst

    release.
 Instead, for all users, there should be documentation for installing without full compilation.

-Graphene consists of three parts:
+Graphene consists of several components:

-- An instrumented GNU C Library
 - The Library OS itself (a shared library named ``libsysdb.so``, called the "shim" in our source code)
 - The Platform Adaptation Layer, or PAL (a shared library named ``libpal.so``)
+- An instrumented GNU C Library (a set of shared libraries ``libc.so``, ``libpthread.so``, ``libm.so``, etc.)

+The build of Graphene implies building at least the first two components.
+The build of the instrumented C library is optional but highly recommended for performance reasons.
+The instrumented C library is built by default.

 Graphene currently only works on the x86_64 architecture.
 Graphene is currently tested on Ubuntu 16.04 and 18.04 (both server and desktop version), along with